314lipczuk/nano_neat/README.md

 Nano Neat is a project focused on implementing NeuroEvolution of Augmenting Topologies (NEAT) for various environments using the Gymnasium library.
 The project includes experiments on different environments such as Bipedal Walker, CartPole, and Acrobot.

+The NeuroEvolution of Augmenting Topologies (NEAT) algorithm is an evolutionary algorithm designed to evolve artificial neural networks (ANNs) over generations.
+Unlike traditional fixed-topology approaches, NEAT starts with simple networks and gradually complexifies their structure through mutations, speciation, and crossover, allowing for adaptive growth and innovation.
+More broadly, neuroevolutionary algorithms leverage evolutionary computation techniques, such as genetic algorithms, to optimize neural networks for tasks where gradient-based learning may be ineffective, making them particularly useful for reinforcement learning and control problems.

 | Starting Topology | Evolved XOR-Solving Topology |
 |------------------|----------------------------|
 | ![Starting topology](./tex/first_genome.png) | ![Example of evolved XOR topology](./tex/xor_topology_example.png) |